 - GPS Coordinates Latitude: 50.8521, Longitude: 2.89138

-Planned works are due to start in January 2023, which will mean that access to the memorial is limited.
+Planned restoration works on the memorial are due to start in January 2023, which will mean that access to the memorial is limited.

 Ypres (now Ieper) is a town in the Province of West Flanders.
 The Memorial is situated at the eastern side of the town on the road to Menin (Menen) and Courtrai (Kortrijk).
 Each night at 8 pm the traffic is stopped at the Menin Gate while buglers of the Last Post Association sound the Last Post in the roadway under the Memorial's arches.
 For more information on the Last Post Association please check their website: www.lastpost.be.

 Panel Numbers quoted at the end of each entry relate to the panels dedicated to the Regiment with which the casualty served.
 In some instances, where a casualty is recorded as attached to another Regiment, his name may appear within their Regimental Panels.
 Please refer to the on-site Memorial Register Introduction.
 All odd panel numbers are on the North side of the road and even numbers are located on the South side of the road.

 Steps on either side of the memorial leading to the rear of the memorial, make wheelchair access to the rear impossible.
 There is however, a slope at the side of the memorial which gives wheelchair users some access but due to the incline, it may not be possible to ascend/descend unaided.

 Please note that every Friday, all wreaths positioned under the Menin Gate will be checked and removed as necessary, with the exception of those placed on the floral tribute the previous evening.